Vinesma/.dotfiles/install/LVM & LUKS.md

 ## Partitioning with encryption

 - In the case of encryption however, the steps change slightly.
-Only one proper partition is created at first.
+Only one proper partition is created at first, along with the boot partition, which is left unencrypted.
-- This partition is encrypted:
+- The non-boot partition is encrypted:
   ```
-  cryptsetup luksFormat /dev/sda1
+  cryptsetup luksFormat /dev/sda2
   ```
 - And then opened for modifications:
   ```
-  cryptsetup open /dev/sda1 CryptPartitionName
+  cryptsetup open /dev/sda2 CryptPartitionName
   ```
 - The steps for LVM are then done on top of CryptPartitionName.
 Which can be found at `/dev/mapper/CryptPartitionName`